freginold/fontSwitcher/README.md

 Before using a specific font (with or without fontSwitcher) always make sure that the font's license allows the type of use you need it for.
 Some fonts require attribution.

+*Note:* If you're planning to use fontSwitcher locally, you'll need to add the `http:` prefix to the Adobe `src` link; otherwise it won't pull any Adobe fonts.

 ###Release log:

 * Version 3.0:
-  - can now apply fonts by ID and tag name, as well as class
+  - can now apply fonts by ID and tag name, as well as by class
 * Version 2.0:
   - added support for Adobe Edge Web Fonts
   - added flags to specify font source